 "Go into all the world and make disciples, baptizing them in the name of the Father, Son, and Holy Spirit, and teaching them to obey everything I have commanded" (Matthew 28:18-20).

 All throughout history, the God of the Bible has raised up people to accomplish His plan of letting the world know that He is real, that He loves us and that He has created each of us for a specific purpose.
 In 1999, God began to stir and prepare the heart of Kirt Wiggins, in ways which would eventually lead him into starting Pathway Community Church.

-At that time, Kirt and Jennifer (his wife) were serving as missionaries with International Teams.
-In this role Kirt had the opportunity to travel to over 35 countries around the world to see God change lives and transform communities.
-Kirt and Jennifer would often pray, "Why isn't the church in America growing the way it is around the world?"
+At the time, Kirt and his wife, Jennifer, were serving as missionaries with International Teams, which allowed them the opportunity to travel to over 35 countries and see the power of God change lives and communities, everywhere they went.
+After seeing God's amazing power at work, all around the world, Kirt and Jennifer began to wonder and pray, "Why isn't the church in America growing the way it is around the world?"

-This journey continues as God has enlarged our vision to include the western suburbs contained within the trapezoidal area made up of IL routes 355 to the west, 88 to the south, 294 to the east, and 290 to the north.
-Our desire is to reach every person in these local communities with the good news of Jesus Christ, to redeem these communities in practical ways, and to reproduce more churches, campuses, and disciples for the glory of God.
+This journey continues, today, as God has enlarged our vision.
+Our desire is to reach every person in this area with the good news of Jesus Christ, to redeem these communities in practical ways, and to reproduce more churches, campuses, and disciples, all for the glory of God.